-According to the BSA rules, a supervisory official “may”—rather than “must”—suspend a boxer’s certificate of registration for a period of 60 days if that boxer has suffered serious injury through an early technical knockout or multiple knockdowns.
+According to the BSA rules, a supervisory official ”may” — rather than ”must” — suspend a boxer’s certificate of registration for a period of 60 days if that boxer has suffered serious injury through an early technical knockout or multiple knockdowns.
+In the case of a clear knockout, the suspension ”may” be imposed for 90 days.
+The clause is meant to protect injured boxers from re-entering the ring before their injuries are healed.
+It also bars them from participating in any gym activity involving potentially harmful physical contact.

 In the IBO title fight, which was part of the Damocles tournament at Emperors Palace, Morali was again knocked out.
 The pundits questioned whether he should have appeared at all.